hackforla/internship/.github/ISSUE_TEMPLATE/dev--create-design-system-microsite-component.md

 ### Action Items
 - [ ] Review the Microsite page mockup you will be working from (Resource 1.01)
 - [ ] Name the Branch you create [Replace with NAME OF COMPONENT]
-- [ ] Determine if any JS or CSS hacks need to be included to style this component (see Resource 1.02 for examples of prior hacks).
-If you need to use a hack, don't forget to update the examples.
+- [ ] Determine if any JavaScript needs to be included to style this component (see Resource 1.02 for examples of included JavaScript).
+If you do need to use JS, don't forget to update the wiki page
 - [ ] Include necessary files in the `/docs` folder (Resource 1.03) and project config file `mkdocs.yml` (Resource 1.04)
 - [ ] Determine what variables are needed for this component and add them to variables.scss (Resource 1.05)
 - [ ] Code Microsite component page